fandango-fuzzer/fandango-rs/README.md

 These macros are generated automatically by running our compiler evaluation script from the root directory of the project.
 To see the macros, inspect the generated files in `compiler-testing-results` (the folder is re-generated each time the script is run).
+Note: building the project is slow due to deficiencies in the Rust trait solver.
+These are addressed by `-Znext-solver`; simply export `RUSTFLAGS=-Znext-solver` and set the default toolchain to `nightly` to mitigate this (`RUSTFLAGS=-Znext-solver cargo +nightly run ...`).
+For maximum reproducibility this experiment does not run with these, but consider enabling them for your own experiments.

+To run the experiment:

 ```
 ./compiler_experiment.sh